vohungson/JavaForGeeks/README.md

-# JavaForGeeks
+# PythonForGeeks
-Some techniques for Java Developer
+Some techniques for Python Developer
-Here is some programming techniques that a Java developer should know.
+Here is some programming techniques that a Python developer should know.